-We would like families to follow the following procedures prior to your daughter's arrival at camp.
+We would like troops to follow the following procedures prior to arrival at camp.

-- Please monitor your child for any signs and symptoms that are COVID-19 related. - Please note that your child will not be able to attend camp if she is experiencing any COVID 19 symptom (cough, fever of 100.1 or higher, fatigue, sore throat, etc.
+- Please have the parents/guardians of the girls in your troop monitor their child for any signs and symptoms that are COVID-19 related. - The adults and or campers in the troop will not be able to attend camp if they are experiencing any COVID 19 symptom (cough, fever of 100.1 or higher, fatigue, sore throat, etc. leading up to or on the day of arrival to camp.